-Strategic Management is basically the systematic organisation and execution of major targets and initiatives that are taken by the top management on behalf of the owners, after going through careful study of all the available resources and assessment of all the internal and external paradigms to reap the best possible results for the business1.
+Strategic Management is basically the systematic organisation and execution of major targets and initiatives that are taken by the top management on behalf of the owners, after going through a careful study of all the available resources and assessment of all the internal and external paradigms to reap the best possible results for the business.

 Why Strategic Management?

 Strategic management specifically stresses on the present and future endeavours of a business entity.
-It includes the examination and appraisal of the current strategic position of a business organisation, ensuring the proper implementation of all the practical managerial procedures and selection and formation of fruitful strategic policies for the future7.
+It includes the examination and appraisal of the current strategic position of a business organisation, ensuring the proper implementation of all the practical managerial procedures and selection and formation of fruitful strategic policies for the future.

-An Historical Account of Strategic Management
+A Historical Account of Strategic Management

-Strategic management finds its roots in the literary contributions of 1950s and 1960s.
+Strategic management finds its roots in the literary contributions of the 1950s and 1960s.
 Few of the most prominent personalities that elaborated the concept of strategic management during that era include Peter Drucker, Alfred Chandler, Igor Ansoff and Philip Selznick.
-It was through the literary efforts of these individuals the strategic management was formally recognised as an educational and corporate discipline during 1950s and 1960s.
+It was through the literary efforts of these individuals the strategic management was formally recognised as an educational and corporate discipline during the 1950s and 1960s.

 In his works, Alfred Chandler stresses upon the significance of combining all the integral factors of effective management on a unified platform.
-Prior to Chandler’s explanation and hypothesis, managerial activities were distinctly differentiated and integration of various managerial aspects was not a major subject of study.
+Prior to Chandler’s explanation and hypothesis, managerial activities were distinctly differentiated, and integration of various managerial aspects was not a major subject of study.

-Earlier, management practices included minimal inter-departmental interactions and the communication was limited to the relaying of only vital information, through one or two managers.
+Earlier, management practices included minimal inter-departmental interactions, and the communication was limited to the relaying of only vital information, through one or two managers.
 Management functions were broadly differentiated on the basis of departmental divisions within a business organisation.

 Ultimately, sighting the lack of coordination between management operations and decisions, Chandler apart from highlighting the importance of managerial functions also laid emphasis on adopting managerial approaches that provided a long-term perspective.
 Chandler published his work ‘Strategy and Structure’ in 1962, in which he elaborated on the significance of formulating and implementing long-term strategies and integrating managerial functions, which in his view were to enhance the structure of a business and provide it with a specified direction.